apple/darwin-xnu/README.md

 (`TARGET_OS_OSX`, `TARGET_OS_IOS`, etc.).

-There is a `TARGET_OS_EMBEDDED` macro, but this should be avoided as it is in general too broad a definition for most functionality.
+There is a deprecated `TARGET_OS_EMBEDDED` macro, but this should be avoided as it is in general too broad a definition for most functionality.
+Please refer to TargetConditionals.h for a full picture.

 How to add a new syscall
 ========================